astroswarm/site/_posts/2017-02-12-making-space-easy-to-study.md

 * Make it easy for anyone to use their own telescope.
 * Make it easy for anyone to use someone else's telescope.
 * Make remote controlling of telescopes easy and affordable, so that any telescope can be placed where it will capture the best data, rather than where a human can most easily operate it.
-* Assemble a global network of telescopes, massively increasing equipment inventory, and decoupling researchers' viewing conditions from their physical location.
+* Assemble a global network of telescopes, massively increasing equipment inventory, and decoupling researchers' viewing conditions from their physical locations.
 * Unleash the power of basic AI and machine learning for celestial studies, removing human bottlenecks of control, data entry, and analysis.
 * Give university astronomy departments and other research institutions more scope time than they have today for less money than they spend today.
 * Use more sophisticated AI and machine learning with the telescope network to autonomously hypothesize, validate and record celestial phenomena all around us.